Scalable Video Object Segmentation with Identification Mechanism: Revisit Previous VOS Solutions

-where a matching map is calculated by the correlation function $Corr$, and then the value embedding, $V$, will be propagated into each location of the current frame.

-In the common single-object propagation~\cite{spacetime}, the binary mask information in memory frames is embedded into $V$ with an additional memory encoder network.
-The information thus can be propagated to the current frame by using Eq.~\ref{equ:att}.
-Following the propagated feature, a convolutional decoder network will decode the aggregated feature and predict the single-object probability logit of the current frame.
+In such single-object propagation, the binary mask information stored in memory frames is integrated into $V$ using an additional memory encoder network.
+This enables the information to be transmitted to the current frame by applying Eq.~\ref{equ:att}.
+Once the value feature $V$ has been propagated, a convolutional decoder network predicts the probability logit of the current frame's single-object segmentation.

-The main problem of propagating and decoding multi-object mask information in an end-to-end network is how to adapt the network to different target numbers.
-To overcome this problem, we propose an identification mechanism consisting of identification embedding and decoding based on attention mechanisms.
+To realize more effective and efficient multi-object modeling, the primary challenge of propagating and decoding multi-object information in an end-to-end network is how to modify the network to handle various targeted numbers.
+To tackle this issue, we suggest an identification mechanism that comprises identification embedding and decoding utilizing attention mechanisms.

-First, an \textbf{Identification Embedding} mechanism is proposed to embed the masks of multiple different targets into the same feature space for propagation.
-As seen in Fig.~\ref{fig:id}, we initialize an identity bank, $D \in \mathbb{R}^{M \times C}$, where $M$ identification vectors with $C$ dimensions are stored.
-For embedding multiple different target masks, each target will be randomly assigned a different identification vector.
-Assuming $N$ ($N<M$) targets are in the video scenery, the formula of embedding the targets' one-hot mask, $Y \in \{0,1\}^{THW \times N}$, into a identification embedding, $E \in \mathbb{R}^{THW \times C}$, by randomly assigning identification vector from the bank $D$ is, where $P \in \{0,1\}^{N \times M}$ is a random permutation matrix, satisfying that $P^{tr}P$ is equal to a $M \times M$ unit matrix, for randomly selecting $N$ identification embeddings.
-After the $ID$ assignment, different targets have different identification embeddings, and thus we can propagate all the target identification information from memory frames to the current frame by attaching the identification embedding $E$ with the attention value $V$.
-A simple method to attach $E$ is adding it to $V$ directly, \ie,
+\textbf{Identification Embedding} refers to the approach of embedding the masks of various objects in a single feature space to promote multi-object propagation.
+As depicted in Fig.~\ref{fig:id}, the method begins with the creation of an identity bank, denoted by the symbol $D \in \mathbb{R}^{n_{id} \times d_c}$, consisting of $n_{id}$ identification vectors with $d_c$ dimensions.
+Each object is randomly assigned a distinct identification vector from $D$ to embed different object masks.
+Suppose a video sequence has $n_{obj}$ ($n_{obj}<n_{id}$) objects in the scene.
+In that case, the one-hot mask of all the $n_{obj}$ objects, $Y \in \{0,1\}^{d_t d_h d_w \times n_{obj}}$, is embedded into an identification embedding, $E \in \mathbb{R}^{d_t d_h d_w \times d_c}$, by randomly assign each object region with a distinct identification vector selected from the bank $D$.
+The identification embedding $E$ of $n_{obj}$ objects' masks can be formulated as: where $P \in \{0,1\}^{n_{obj} \times n_{id}}$ represents a random permutation matrix that ensures that $P^{tr}P$ is a $n_{id} \times n_{id}$ unit matrix, allowing for the random selection of $n_{obj}$ distinct identification vectors.
+The application of $\mathrm{\mathbf{ID}}(\cdot,\cdot)$ assignment ensures that different objects have unique identification embeddings.
+Then, we can propagate multi-object identification information from memory frames to the current frame by attaching the identification embedding $E$ with the value feature $V$ in the attention.
+One approach to attaching $E$ directly to $V$ is to add it to $V$ through the equation below: